 Pay close attention to the compensation limits specified in the contract.
 Overall, they range between €75,000 and €300,000 per insured person, depending on the policy.
 Naturally, the higher the ceiling, the better the coverage.

 Some bank cards also cover medical expenses incurred while traveling abroad.
-Even if you have a top-tier VISA Premier, MASTERCARD Gold, or AMERICAN EXPRESS gold card, the ceilings are generally lower than individual travel insurance.
+This means that if you have a medical emergency while traveling, you could be held responsible for the costs.
+Therefore, it is important to consider getting an individual travel insurance policy, as it can provide coverage for medical expenses, flight cancellations, and other unexpected costs..
 If you have a “traditional” bank card, the limits will undoubtedly be insufficient in the event of an incident.